 OFFICERS

 Officers.
-The Officers of the AUSTIN EMERGENCY NURSES INC are the same as the AUSTIN EMERGENCY NURSES INC Board of Directors and shall be the President, President-Elect, Secretary, Treasurer, two (2) Directors, and Immediate Past President.
+The Officers of the AUSTIN ENA are the same as the AUSTIN ENA Board of Directors and shall be the President, President-Elect, Secretary, Treasurer, two (2) Directors, and Immediate Past President.

 The Qualifications, Elections & Term, Vacancies, Resignation and Removal are described in Article V.